MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

 Follow the instructions in [Configure a hybrid network architecture with Azure and On-premises VPN][configure-vpn] to establish your VPN virtual network gateway connection.

-After you have established the virtual network gateway connections, test the environment as follows:
+After you've established the virtual network gateway connections, test the environment as follows:

 1. Make sure you can connect from your on-premises network to your Azure VNet.
 2. Contact your provider to stop ExpressRoute connectivity for testing.